JoeTheGuitarist/documentation_docs/Docs/writing_guide.md

 > "The information in your document should be introduced in the order in which a reader is expected to learn it; readers shouldn't have to jump between sections to put the story together.
 Cross-references should therefore link back (to things the reader is expected to have read already), not forward.
 However, there are times when forward referencing is correct:

 > 1. In an introduction, where it allows people to skip to the interesting bits (it functions like a table of contents).
+This is true for all introductions - for the whole doc, for a chapter, for a section or set of instructions - anything.

 > 2. When you're telling people "if you're already familiar with x, skip to y", giving knowledgeable readers a handy bypass of the beginners' stuff.